 2014 Augie’s Quest ALS Courage Award Recipient

-José Cofiño is a motivational speaker and writer living with ALS.
-He is driving awareness, raising research funds and helping others overcome adversity.
+José Cofiño was a motivational speaker and writer who lived with ALS.
+He drove awareness, raised research funds and helped others overcome adversity.

-A seasoned franchising executive and successful entrepreneur and business leader, José turned to consulting and investing in emerging companies.
-He specializes in helping entrepreneurs grow their businesses by developing brands, processes and systems that are scalable, consistent with their concept’s core identity.
-A particular area of focus is franchising, where clients have included H&R Block and KFC.
+As a seasoned franchising executive and successful entrepreneur and business leader, José turned to consulting and investing in emerging companies.
+He specialized in helping entrepreneurs grow their businesses by developing brands, processes and systems that are scalable, consistent with their concept’s core identity.
+A particular area of focus was franchising, where his clients included H&R Block and KFC.

-Previously, José was President and COO of ADIR Restaurants Corp., Vice President of the Disneyland Resort, President of PepsiCo Restaurants International in Brazil, and also held leadership positions at Holiday Corporation in the Harrah's and Holiday Inn brands.
+José served as President and COO of ADIR Restaurants Corp., Vice President of the Disneyland Resort, President of PepsiCo Restaurants International in Brazil, and also held leadership positions at Holiday Corporation in the Harrah's and Holiday Inn brands.

 2012 Augie’s Quest ALS Courage Award Recipient